otobus/event_bus/README.md

   ...

-  # if your processor has a config
+  # if your listener has a config
   def handle_cast({config, :bye_received, id}, state) do
     event = EventBus.fetch_event({:bye_received, id})
     # do sth with event